-NOTE 12: CONTINGENCIES
+NOTE 13: CONTINGENCIES

-On March 21, 2023, a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$43,501.
+- On March 21, 2023, a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$43,501.
 Such amounts include interest due, and are included in accounts payable, net of payments made to date, in the accompanying consolidated balance sheets.
-The Company does not believe it is probable that the losses in excess of such trade payables will be incurred.

-On February 7, 2023, a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$182,400.
+The Company does not believe it is probable that the losses in excess of such trade payables will be incurred. - On February 7, 2023, a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$182,400.
 Such amounts include interest due, and are included in accounts payable, net of payments made to date, in the accompanying consolidated balance sheets.
-The Company does not believe it is probable that the losses in excess of such trade payables will be incurred.

-On November 9, 2022, a vendor filed a lawsuit against Digital Brand's Group related to prior services rendered.
-The claims (including fines, fees, and legal expenses) total an aggregate of \$50.190.
-The matter was settled in January 2023 and are on payment plans which will be paid off in April 2023.

-In August 2020 and March 2021, two lawsuits were filed against Bailey's by third-party's related to prior services rendered.
+The Company does not believe it is probable that the losses in excess of such trade payables will be incurred. - On November 9, 2022, a vendor filed a lawsuit against Digital Brand's Group related to prior services rendered.
+The claims (including fines, fees, and legal expenses) total an aggregate of \$50,190.
+The matter was settled in January 2023 and are on payment plans which will be paid off in the second quarter of 2024. - In August 2020 and March 2021, two lawsuits were filed against Bailey's by third-party's related to prior services rendered.
 The claims (including fines, fees, and legal expenses) total an aggregate of \$96,900.
-Both matters were settled in February 2022 and are on payment plans which will be paid off in July and September of 2023

-On December 21, 2020, a Company investor filed a lawsuit against DBG for reimbursement of their investment totaling \$100,000.
+Both matters were settled in February 2022 and are on payment plans which will be paid off in the second quarter of 2024. - On December 21, 2020, a Company investor filed a lawsuit against DBG for reimbursement of their investment totaling \$100,000.
 Claimed amounts are included in short-term convertible note payable in the accompanying consolidated balance sheets and the Company does not believe it is probable that losses in excess of such short-term note payable will be incurred.
-The Company is actively working to resolve this matter.

-On September 24, 2020 a Bailey's product vendor filed a lawsuit against Bailey's non-payment of trade payables totaling approximately \$481,000 and additional damages of approximately \$296,000.
-Claimed amounts for trade payables are included in accounts payable in the accompanying consolidated balance sheets, net of payments made.
-In December 2021, the Company reached a settlement; however, the settlement terms were not met and the Company received a judgement of \$496,000.
-The amount due has been paid, the lawsuit dismissed and there is no claim or amount due.
+The Company is actively working to resolve this matter. - On November 16, 2023 a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$345,384, which represents past due fees and late fees.
+Such amounts are included in the accompanying balance sheets.
+The Company does not believe it is probable that the losses in excess of such pay trade payables will be incurred. - On November 15, 2023 a vendor filed a lawsuit against Digital Brands Group related to trade payables totaling approximately \$582,208, which represents "double damages.
+The amount due to the vendor is \$292,604.
+Such amounts are included in the accompanying balance sheets.
+The Company does not believe it is probable that the losses in excess of such pay trade payables will be incurred.

-A vendor filed a lawsuit against Bailey 44 related to a retail store lease in the amount of \$1.5 million.
+- On December 21, 2023, a former employee from over two years ago filed a wrongful termination lawsuit against the Company.
+The Company is disputing this claim.
+To this point, this same law firm recently sent a demand letter for another wrongful termination of a temporary worker we used from a third party placement agency.
+This person was not a Company employee at any time. - A vendor filed a lawsuit against Bailey 44 related to a retail store lease in the amount of \$1.5 million.
 The Company is disputing the claim for damages and the matter is ongoing.

-The Company has been involved in a dispute with the former owners of H&J regarding its obligation to "true up" their ownership interest in our company further to that membership interest purchase agreement dated May 18, 2021 whereby we acquired all of the outstanding membership interests of H&J (the "H&J Purchase Agreement,").
-Further to the H&J Purchase Agreement, we agreed that if, at May 18, 2022, the one year anniversary of the closing date of our initial public offering, the product of the number of shares of our common stock issued at the closing of such acquisition multiplied by the average closing price per share of our shares of common stock as quoted on the NasdaqCM for the thirty (30) day trading period immediately preceding such date plus the gross proceeds, if any, of shares of our stock issued to such sellers and sold by them during the one year period from the closing date of the offering does not exceed the sum of \$9.1 million, less the value of any shares of common stock cancelled further to any indemnification claims or post-closing adjustments under the H&J Purchase Agreement, then we shall issue to the subject sellers an additional aggregate number of shares of common stock equal to any such valuation shortfall at a per share price equal to the then closing price per share of our common stock as quoted on the NasdaqCM.
-We did not honor our obligation to issue such shares and the former owner of H&J have claimed that they were damaged as a result.
-As part of a proposed settlement with such holders, the Company has tentatively agreed to the following: (i) to transfer all membership interests of H&J back to the original owners, (ii) to pay such owners the sum of \$229,000, (iii) issue the former owners of H&J an aggregate of \$1,400,000 worth of our common stock to be issued on May 16, 2023 based on the lower of (a) the stock closing price per share on May 15, 2023, and (b) the average common stock to be issued on the average of the 5 trading days preceding May 16, 2023, with the closing price on
+The vendor has recently updated the claim to now be \$450,968 after signing a long-term lease with another brand for this location.
+The Company is disputing this new amount after review of the lease.